Ty France Player Props: Mariners vs. Blue Jays

 Ty France At The Plate

-- France has picked up a hit in 62.4% of his 93 games this season, with more than one hit in 25.8% of those games.

-- He has gone deep in 6.5% of his games this year, and 1.8% of his trips to the dish.
+- In 6.4% of his games this season, he has homered, and 1.7% of his trips to the dish.

-- In 30.1% of his games this year, France has had at least one RBI.
-He's picked up more than one in 7.5% and driven in three or more of his team's runs in two contests.
+- France has driven home a run in 29 games this year (30.9%), including more than one RBI in 7.4% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.